 What is Colombia best known for?
 COFFEE!
-And Bogotá has no shortage of amazing hidden gems where you can cozy up with a hot cup o’ joe and study, read, or catch up with friends.
+And while studying abroad in Bogotá, you will discover amazing hidden gems where you can cozy up with a hot cup o’ joe and study, read, or catch up with friends.
 Each cafe offers a unique experience and its own take on coffee culture.

 Amor perfecto (Carrera 4 #66-46, Bogotá, Colombia)

 This coffee shop prides itself on teaching its clients everything there is to know about high quality coffee.
 Come to Amor Perfecto to learn about coffee and take classes in coffee production.
 This is a chain that can be found all over Bogotá and in other Colombian cities.
 The coffee is high quality, and there is always a comfy couch to curl up on.